 Drugs known to trigger the disorder, such as tetracycline, should be stopped.

-Aspirin, acetaminophen, or drugs used to treat migraines may relieve the headache.
-Doctors may prescribe acetazolamide to help reduce the pressure.
-This drug can help reduce pressure in the skull in two ways:
+Aspirin, acetaminophen, or drugs used to treat migraines (especially topiramate—see Table: Drugs Used to Treat Migraines) may relieve the headache.
+Topiramate can also help people lose weight and help lower the pressure within the skull.
+Doctors often prescribe acetazolamide to help reduce the pressure.
+This drug can help reduce pressure within the skull in two ways:

 The usefulness of doing spinal taps daily or weekly to remove cerebrospinal fluid is debated.
 If this treatment is used, people are closely monitored to determine whether pressure is decreasing.